Generative-Medical-Imaging-Lab/gmi/README.md

 # Generative Medical Imaging Laboratory (GMI)

 The **Generative Medical Imaging Laboratory (GMI)** is a Python package designed to support advanced computational imaging research.
-GMI provides a suite of tools for linear algebra, stochastic differential equations, and diffusion models, built upon PyTorch to facilitate robust and scalable development of imaging solutions.
+GMI provides a suite of tools for linear algebra, stochastic differential equations, and diffusion models, built on PyTorch.

 ## Features
 - Comprehensive linear algebra modules for matrix operations and decompositions